-CSCS recently announced that they now only want certificates carrying the CSCS logo to be held by those who have construction related qualifications such as NVQs.
-Because the CRO card does not allow the holder to demonstrate that they have a recognised qualifications it no longer meets the requirements of the Construction Leadership Council (CLC).
+CSCS recently announced that they now only want certificates carrying the CSCS logo to be held by those who have construction-related qualifications such as NVQs.
+Because the CRO card does not allow the holder to demonstrate that they have recognised qualifications it no longer meets the requirements of the Construction Leadership Council (CLC).

 The purpose of the change is to ensure that the industry has a fully qualified workforce; with workers who hold nationally recognised qualifications.

 If you’re a CRO card holder and have any questions relating to what you need to do please contact your local 3B Training centre.